If you're in the market for a Home or Investment Loan then DMC has a loan product to suit, including:

-As the name suggests, the Fixed rate loan allows the borrower to set a rate for a pre-determined period knowing that it will not move throughout this time.
-These loans often restrict additional payments to smaller portions, and depending on market rates rising or falling, can sometimes be costly to exit, if the borrower wants to sell the property and or repay the loan before the end of teh agreed period.
+As the name suggests, the Fixed-rate loan allows the borrower to set a rate for a pre-determined period knowing that it will not move throughout this time.
+These loans often restrict additional payments to smaller portions and depending on market rates rising or falling, can sometimes be costly to exit, if the borrower wants to sell the property and or repay the loan before the end of the agreed period.

 Honeymoon Rate Loan

 The Honeymoon rate loan is, as the name suggests, a cheaper variable rate facility but usually for only a short period of time.
 Once again, it is a loan that was commonly used by borrowers in years gone by but nowadays often not sought after.

 A split loan is usually a combination of the Packaged variable rate loan and the Fixed-rate loan.
 A split loan offers borrowers the ability to protect a set portion of the loan using a fixed rate, but the flexibility of a variable rate that can also allow additional repayments at any time without penalty.

 This was a very common loan used by many borrowers before the banking review in 2015.
 A LOC gave customers the ability to have a predetermined limit to use for whatever purpose they liked at any time in the future.
 Since the banking review, lenders have been restricted in offering this product because it wasn't seen as being in borrowers best interests having access to large amounts of money at short notice.
 LOC products are only offered these days at small loan amounts and for specific purposes.